 On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement..
 Content on the site is being monitored to reflect this and the changes.

-Due to the impact of Brexit, immigration law in the UK will fundamentally change.
-A new immigration system is due to be introduced from 1 January 2021, and every EEA national must make an immigration application to prove their right to live and work in the UK.
+Due to the impact of Brexit, immigration law in the UK has fundamentally changed.
+A new immigration system was introduced on 1 January 2021 and every EEA national must make an immigration application to prove their right to live and work in the UK.